ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

    Responsible for listening to incoming data from a transmitter.
 Note that "receive"/"receiver" is commonly abbreviated to "Rx".

-We call it a "serial" interface because it sends data in serial: one bit after another in a strict order (note that this is where USB gets its name: Universal Serial Bus).
+It's called a "serial" interface because it sends data in serial: one bit after another in a strict order (note that this is where USB gets its name: Universal Serial Bus).

 Now you might be asking: "how do words get converted to bits?"
 The answer: *ASCII* (*for the most part)